Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 Use the `update` method of `ChatThreadClient` to update the content of a message.

 - `content` is the message content to be updated.
-- `chatMessageId` is the unique ID of the message.
+- `messageId` is the unique ID of the message.

--`messageId` is the unique id of the message.

 ```swift
 let newContent = "Some new message content"